 Each line of an nbsConfig build notecard must be one of the following line types:

-A comment line always starts with the #
+A comment line always starts with the # character:

 # This is a comment.